 This course addresses professional ethics, including ethical reasoning, moral agency, and moral courage based on the authentic experiences of students during clinical experiences.
 The course also addresses current issues affecting the profession of physical therapy.
 In both ethics and current issues, the importance of advocacy and leadership is addressed.
-Additionally, career planning and lifelong professional development are approached through portfolio development.
+The course concludes with planning for the transition into the profession and career from an individual and collective perspective.

 Prerequisites: Successful completion of courses taken in terms 1-4.
 (1 hour lecture)